-Taylor joins RCFL as Finance Administrator and Grant Writer.
+Taylor first joined RCFL as the Finance Administrator and Grant Writer.
+In late 2019, she transitioned into her current role as the Director of Finances.
 She completed a BA in English and Religion at St Olaf College with a focus on intersections of community, religion, and creativity.
 She has a background in food justice, sustainability, and development through her LVC work at Tricklebee Cafe--a nonprofit dedicated to equitable access to healthy food in the Sherman Park Neighborhood of Milwaukee.
 The Redeemer community meets her passions for writing, community-driven work, and connecting with people over shared meals.